37 Harry Potter Trivia Questions [With Answers]

 Answer: Albus Dumbledore.

-Why it stumps people: Sounds obvious, but the post changes hands.
-McGonagall runs Hogwarts after Dumbledore dies, and Snape holds the title under Voldemort’s regime.
-Without the timeframe qualifier, all three names can genuinely compete.
+Why it stumps people: Looks obvious until you notice the post changes hands.
+McGonagall takes over after Dumbledore dies.
+Snape wears the title under Voldemort’s regime.
+Strip away the “at the start” qualifier and all three names compete for real.

 11. What spell summons Harry’s Patronus?
 (Easy)